gnulag/gnulag.net/README.md

 * **lanosz**: Resident slav, actually the only sane person in the entire channel (source: lanosz). ~~Bash scripting leviathan~~ Slave to emacs.
 Catbottom wont stop obsessing over him.
 Actually learned interslavic due too autism.
 * **IndyJoenz** Came back recently.
 Doing l33t h4x and ascii arts.
 Mascot of the channel, representing its spirit.
 Has DukeTogo as a bot.
 * **d1pl0mat**: She often disappears for months on end with no explanation; this is normal.
 Customer-facing tech team lead for an actually-pretty-awesome security company.
 Is the reason `.gvy` is a recognized mimetype for Groovy source code on most Unix-based desktops.
 Was born with a dick; this bug is currently marked `WONTFIX`.
-* **k33k**: master hacker and shitposter with an ego bigger than your mum.
-In combat, pommels opponents into the ground.
 * **basso**: his servers are even more _bronken_ than audron's (Monitoring happens with smoke signals).
 Great memeposter.
 * **iamidly**: has weird ideas about how computers should be.
 Rolls his own distro and dogfoods his own coreutils replacement.
 Doesn't tolerate colorful output.
 * **Shadowhand**: all around sr tech ninja, uses windows but yearns for linux, possibly autistic, boobs (his own ones) and cats are his specialty.